Sherri Chessen

 Sherri Chessen (born 1932), also known as Sherri Finkbine, is an American former children's television host.
-She is known also as Miss Sherri, her role on the Phoenix version of the franchised children's show Romper Room.
-In 1962, Chessen became a subject of controversy when she sought an abortion after discovering that the thalidomide she had been taking caused serious fetal deformities when used in early stages of pregnancy.
+She is also known as Miss Sherri, her role on the Phoenix version of the franchised children's show Romper Room.
+In 1962, Chessen became a subject of controversy when she sought an abortion after discovering that the thalidomide she had been taking caused serious fetal deformities when used in the early stages of pregnancy.

 Abortion controversy

-In 1961, Chessen's husband Bob Finkbine chaperoned a group of high school students on a European tour, where he purchased over-the-counter sedatives and brought the remainder home.
+In 1961, Chessen's husband, Bob Finkbine, chaperoned a group of high school students on a European tour, where he purchased over-the-counter sedatives and brought the remainder home.
 Chessen took 36 of the pills in the early stages of her fifth pregnancy, unaware that they contained thalidomide, which could cause deformity in the fetus.
 Her physician recommended that she obtain a therapeutic abortion, the only type permitted in Arizona at the time.
 To publicize the danger of thalidomide, Chessen contacted the Arizona Republic.
 Although she was assured anonymity, her identity was not kept secret.
 The media identified her as "Mrs. Robert L. Finkbine" and "Sherri Finkbine", even though she personally did not use that name.

-Following the paper's publication of Chessen's story, the hospital at which she planned to have the abortion performed, wary of the publicity, sought assurance that it would not be prosecuted.
+Following the paper's publication of Chessen's story, the hospital where she planned to have the abortion, wary of the publicity, sought assurance that it would not be prosecuted.
 When such assurance was not forthcoming, the scheduled abortion was canceled.
 When her physician asked for a court order to proceed with the abortion, she and her husband became public figures, receiving letters and phone calls in opposition to her requested abortion.
 A few letters included death threats, and the FBI was brought in to protect her.
 She also lost her job hosting Romper Room.
-Chessen's case was dismissed by Judge Yale McFate, who found that he did not have the authority to make a decision on the matter.
+Chessen's case was dismissed by Judge Yale McFate, who found that he did not have the authority to decide on the matter.

 The controversy became the basis for a made-for-TV movie in 1992, A Private Matter, with Sissy Spacek in the leading role.